cristi-lng/react-csr-base/README.md

   - run `npm install`
   - run `npm run dev`

-If everything is set up correctly, both the mocked backend server and the Vite frontend server should now be running.
+If everything was set up correctly, both the mocked backend server and the Vite frontend server should now be running.

 To create a production build, run `npm run build` in the root folder.
 To preview it in Vite, run `npm run preview`.